Sakhee89/fe-sakhee-news/README.md

 ## Versions

-This is supported with Node v20.5.0
+This is supported with Node v20.5.0 and React v18.2.0